 Explicit Sampling Strategies

-An explicit sampling strategy is a mechanism for selecting which traces to forward to the Wavefront service.
+An explicit sampling strategy is a mechanism for selecting which traces to forward to Operations for Applications.
+You can set up an explicit sampling strategy by configuring the Wavefront proxy.
 We support the following explicit sampling strategies:

 Explicit Sampling Strategy Overview